MFserver/Xmonad-config/README.md

 ### .xmodmap

-Kustom keyboard shortcuts can be found here.
+Custom keyboard shortcuts can be found here.
 Simply copy to your home.

     cp .xmodmap ~/.xmodmap